Dan-Air Flight 1008

-Dan-Air Flight 1008 was a fatal accident involving a Boeing 727-46 jet aircraft operated by Dan Air Services Limited on an unscheduled international passenger service from Manchester to Tenerife.
-The accident occurred on 25 April 1980 in a forest on Tenerife's Mount La Esperanza when the aircraft's flight deck crew wrongly executed an unpublished holding pattern in an area of very high ground; it resulted in the aircraft's destruction and the deaths of all 146 on board (138 passengers and eight crew).
+Dan-Air Flight 1008 was a fatal accident involving a Boeing 727-46 jet aircraft operated by Dan Air Services Limited on a chartered international passenger service from Manchester to Tenerife.
+The accident occurred on 25 April 1980 in a forest on Tenerife's Mount La Esperanza, when the aircraft's flight crew wrongly executed an unpublished holding pattern in an area of very high terrain; it resulted in the aircraft's destruction and the deaths of all 146 on board (138 passengers and eight crew).
 Flight 1008 was Dan-Air's second major accident in ten years and the worst accident involving the deaths of fare-paying passengers in the airline's entire history, and the seventh deadliest involving a Boeing 727.

 Background

 Aircraft

-The aircraft involved was a Boeing 727-46 that was registered as G-BDAN with serial number 19279 and line number 288. that had its first flight in 1966.
+The aircraft involved was a Boeing 727-46 that was registered as G-BDAN with serial number 19279 and line number 288, and first flew in 1966.
 The aircraft logged 30622 airframe hours and was powered by three Pratt & Whitney JT8D-7 engines.
 Dan-Air acquired the aircraft in August 1974.